Help! I’ve Cracked My Tooth!

 What to do

-- Make an appointment to see Dr. Jenkins or Dr. Gilbert as soon as possible.
+- Make an appointment to see Dr. Jenkins, Dr. Gilbert or Dr. Scherer as soon as possible.

 - Rinse your mouth with warm water.